pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 - `spec.<pd/tidb/tikv/pump/tiflash/ticdc>.baseImage`: the format is `imageName`, such as `pingcap/tidb`

 - `spec.<pd/tidb/tikv/pump/tiflash/ticdc>.version`: the format is `imageTag`, such as `v4.0.4`

+### Recommended configuration

+#### configUpdateStrategy

+It is recommended that you configure `spec.configUpdateStrategy: RollingUpdate` to enable automatic update of configurations.
+This way, every time the configuration is updated, all components are rolling updated automatically, and the modified configuration is applied to the cluster.

+#### enableDynamicConfiguration

+It is recommended that you configure `spec.enableDynamicConfiguration: true` to enable the dynamic configuration feature.

+Versions required:

+- TiDB 4.0.1 or later versions
+- TiDB Operator 1.1.1 or later versions

+#### pvReclaimPolicy

+It is recommended that you configure `spec.pvReclaimPolicy: Retain` to ensure that the PV is retained even if the PVC is deleted.
+This is to ensure your data safety.

 ### Storage class